YetiForceCompany/YetiForceCRM/README.md

 -	Added a possibility to block the creation of Opportunities for Accounts in which Assigned To is not a user.
 -	Added a possibility to attach documents from CRM to emails.
 -	Added a possibility to enable/disable storage and backup folders.
+-	Added a possibility to present content in different ways without loosing information or structure.
+-	Added a variety of attributes that help visually impaired peaople to navigate around the system.